 2013 is a year with no major scheduled elections in London, though local council by-elections continue to come up thick and fast.
 But this provides a golden opportunity not only to strengthen the Party further in the capital but to lay the groundwork for the 2014 city-wide borough elections and the Euro-elections, which will almost certainly fall on the same day.
 That coincidence poses several new challenges not least how to integrate a local campaign in which ruthless targeting is going to be essential with a London-wide European campaign when the Liberal Democrats are likely to be the only party putting out an essentially positive message on Europe – and rightly so.
 At least the eight London Euro-candidates – who have been in place since 1 December – are already part of the integrated team.
 Those of us who have not gone abroad for New Year will be joining the first regional action day of the year this Saturday in North Kingston (Richmond Park).

-* Jonathan Fryer is the immediate past Chair of London Liberal Democrats and is Number 2 on the London Euro-list.
+* Jonathan Fryer is a former Chair of London Liberal Democrats and currently a member of the Party’s Federal Executive